open-horizon/examples/edge/evtstreams/cpu2evtstreams/CreateService.md

   export EXAMPLES_REPO_TAG="v$(hzn version 2>/dev/null | grep 'Horizon CLI' | awk '{print $4}')"
   git checkout tags/$EXAMPLES_REPO_TAG -b $EXAMPLES_REPO_TAG
   ```
+  **Note:** if you are using an older version of the `hzn` CLI you can checkout to the branch that corresponds to the major version you are using.
+For example Horizon CLI version: `2.27.0-173` can run `git checkout v2.27`

 4. Copy the `cpu2evtstreams` dir to where you will start development of your new service:
 ```bash